mordori/mordori/README.md

 # Mika Yli-Pentti

 Hi!
-My name is Mika and I'm passionate about all aspects of 3D graphics and deeply enjoy programming games!
+My name is Mika and I'm passionate about 3D graphics and games programming!
 <br>

 - I’m currently studying at [Hive Helsinki](https://github.com/mordori/Hive-Helsinki), looking to broaden my skill set to software development and graphics programming.